zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

         'router'          => array( /** Router Config */ )
     );

-With the adapter in place you're now able to refresh the album index at ``localhost:8080/album`` and you'll notice that the ``ServiceNotFoundException`` is gone and we get the following PHP Warning:
+With the adapter in place you're now able to refresh the blog index at ``localhost:8080/blog`` and you'll notice that the ``ServiceNotFoundException`` is gone and we get the following PHP Warning:

 .. code-block:: text
    :linenos:

-    Warning: Invalid argument supplied for foreach() in /module/Album/view/album/list/index.phtml on line 13 ID	Artist	Title
+    Warning: Invalid argument supplied for foreach() in /module/Blog/view/blog/list/index.phtml on line 13 ID	Text	Title

 This is due to the fact that our mapper doesn't return anything yet.
-Let's modify the ``findAll()`` function to return all albums from the database table.
+Let's modify the ``findAll()`` function to return all blogs from the database table.

 .. code-block:: php
    :linenos:
    :emphasize-lines: 37-43

     <?php
-    // Filename: /module/Album/src/Album/Mapper/ZendDbSqlMapper.php
+    // Filename: /module/Blog/src/Blog/Mapper/ZendDbSqlMapper.php
-    namespace Album\Mapper;
+    namespace Blog\Mapper;

     use Zend\Db\Adapter\AdapterInterface;

-    class ZendDbSqlMapper implements AlbumMapperInterface
+    class ZendDbSqlMapper implements BlogMapperInterface
     {
         /**
          * @var \Zend\Db\Adapter\AdapterInterface